eccdaiy39/hashing/README.md

 ### Algorithms

-Based on the RELIC toolkit we implement:

-we implemented hashing to $\mathbb{G}_2$ on the BW13-P310 curve with two methods presented in <URL https://eprint.iacr.org/2022/996>.
-The first one is seen as a generlized  Fuentes et al method and the second one is
+Based on the RELIC toolkit we implement: hashing to $\mathbb{G}_2$ on the BW13-P310 curve with two methods presented in https://eprint.iacr.org/2022/996.
+The first method is seen as a generlized  Fuentes et al method and the second one is a further optimiation based on the first one.
 The preset file is in the preset folder in the name of gmp-ecc-bw310.sh.<br/>

 ### Requirements